theguyontheleft/MemoryManager/README.md

-project4
+Memory Manager
 ========

+This program implements a Bintree datastructure for storing watcher records where this Bintree is stored in a disk ﬁle.
+There is a series of commands to process information.
+The main operations are inserting watchers, deleting watchers, locating all watchers within a certain distance of a search point, and outputting a traversal of the Bintree for debugging purposes.
+The Bintree and its Watcher records will reside on disk.
+A buﬀer pool (using the LRU replacement strategy) will mediate access to the disk ﬁle, and a memory manager will decide where in the disk ﬁle to store the Bintree nodes as well as the Watcher records.
+Another way to look at this is: there is a memory manager, which is a way to store data in a big array.
+The program will store the Bintree nodes and watcher records in the memory manager’s array.
+The memory manager’s array is really a disk ﬁle, and will use a buﬀer pool to manage the disk I/O.

 Input and Output:
 ========
-The program will be invoked from the command-line as: java DiskBintree <command-file-name> <numb-buffers> <buffersize>
+The program will be invoked from the command-line as: java DiskBintree "command-file-name" "numb-buffers" "buffersize"

-The <command-file-name> parameter is the name of the command input ﬁle that provides a series of commands to process.
-The <numb-buffers> parameter is the number of buﬀers in the buﬀer pool, and will be in the range 1–20.
-Parameter <buffersize> is the size of a buﬀer in the buﬀer pool (and therefore determines the amount of information read/written on each disk I/O operation).
+The "command-file-name" parameter is the name of the command input ﬁle that provides a series of commands to process.
+The "numb-buffers" parameter is the number of buﬀers in the buﬀer pool, and will be in the range 1–20.
+Parameter "buffersize" is the size of a buﬀer in the buﬀer pool (and therefore determines the amount of information read/written on each disk I/O operation).
 This program will create and maintain a disk ﬁle which stores the memory manager’s array.
 The